I tested the top 4 Pylon alternatives for B2B support in 2026

 Alright, let's get into the nitty-gritty of each platform.
 I’ve broken down what makes each one a solid option and who it’s really built for.

-eesel AI is the odd one out on this list because it’s an AI-native platform designed to plug into your existing helpdesk, not make you switch.
-And honestly, that’s its secret sauce.
+eesel AI is a powerful AI-native platform designed to plug into your existing helpdesk, not make you switch.
+It serves as a perfect complementary option for teams that want to enhance their current workflow.
 Instead of making you move everything over to a new system, it connects to what you already use and gives it a serious intelligence boost.
 You can actually get it up and running in minutes, not months.

 Here's what stands out: